-NOTE B - CASH AND INVESTMENTS
+NOTE B -- CASH AND INVESTMENTS

-I. Cash
+1. Cash

 The City's funds are required to be deposited and invested under the terms of a depository contract.
 The depository bank deposits for safekeeping and trust with the City's agent bank approved pledge securities in an amount sufficient to protect City funds on a day-to-day basis during the period of the contract.
 The pledge of approved securities is waived only to the extent of the depository bank's dollar amount of Federal Deposit Insurance Corporation ("FDIC") insurance.
-At December 31, 2018, the City's cash balance was fully collateralized.
+As of December 31, 2019, the City's balances were fully collateralized.